pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2020-12-24-matrix_algebra_recursion.md

 ---

 This post is inspired by a couple of [exercises](https://sarabander.github.io/sicp/html/2_002e2.xhtml#Exercise-2_002e37) from the classical book, [SICP](https://sarabander.github.io/sicp/html/index.xhtml).
 I found them pretty interesting as they were just using recursion & some common list operations to multiply matrices !!
-I also wanted to try out the Jupyter notebook kernel for [MIT Scheme](https://github.com/joeltg/mit-scheme-kernel) & play with some Latex along the way.
+I also wanted to try out the Jupyter notebook kernel for [MIT Scheme](https://github.com/joeltg/mit-scheme-kernel).

 #### Representation & Problem Statement

-Suppose we represent vectors $ v = ( v_{i} )$ as sequences of numbers, and matrices $m = ( m_{i j} )$ as sequences of vectors (the rows of the matrix).
+Suppose we represent vectors v = ( v<sub>i</sub> ) as sequences of numbers, and matrices m = ( m<sub>ij</sub> ) as sequences of vectors (the rows of the matrix).
 For example, the matrix
 $$
 \left\{
 \begin{array} \\